 All patients are carefully examined and anesthesia is customized to meet your pet's needs and state of health.
 Prior to surgery, we highly recommend pre-operative lab work to ensure your pet's internal organs are functioning properly prior to the surgical procedure.
 Surgical services and facilities include: fully trained veterinary and technical staff, heated water blanket for greater comfort in the surgical suite, continuous electrocardiography/oxygen saturation/blood pressure monitoring, and comprehensive post-surgical care.
 Our surgical services include but are not limited to spays, neuters, soft tissue surgery, ACL repairs and Caesarean sections.

-We stock a wide variety of medications that are available on-site when your pet needs them for optimal care and functioning.
+We stock a wide variety of medications that are available as well as our on-line Pharmacy when your pet needs them for optimal care and functioning.

 Microchips have helped reunite thousands of pets with their families.
 We offer the most widely used microchip product available on the market, which provides comfort to you knowing you've optimized the chances of a safe return home for your family member in the event he or she has become separated from the family unit.